 Commissioners and community members are developing a campaign to create a more powerful police commission.
 This charter amendment will be on the Berkeley municipal ballot in November 2018.

-Volunteers are needed to plan and execute a broad community organizing strategy to win majority support for this heightened level of civilian control over the police.
+Volunteers are needed to plan and execute a broad community organizing strategy to win majority support for this heightened level of civilian oversight over the police.

 All skills and all types of engagement are needed: signature-gathering, fund-raising, public speaking, house-parties, coalition-building, letter-writing, research and analysis.
 Write your own job description and set your own schedule!
 We'll need your involvement through the whole year.

 - Grant Writing / Research